It's our 40th Birthday! Take a look at our birthday offers page here

 Guide to Walking the Camino de Santiago

-The Camino de Santiago, also known as the Way of St. James, is a network of ancient pilgrimage routes that lead to the shrine of the apostle St. James the Great in the Cathedral of Santiago de Compostela in Galicia, Spain.
+The Camino de Santiago, also known as the Way of St. James, is a network of ancient pilgrimage routes leading to the shrine of the Apostle St. James the Great, in the Cathedral of Santiago de Compostela in Galicia, Spain.

 Point Point